You may be asking yourself “Can I get cash out of the ATM with my credit card?”

 - Bad sign for lenders: If your credit card company sees you’re using cash advances, you might get flagged as a risky borrower by their risk models.
 That’s because they know people use cash advances when they’re desperate.
 If they see you as risky, you might not be able to get higher lines of credit or good terms with that bank in the future.
-They might even decide to raise the interest rate on your card or cancel your account.
+They might even decide to raise the interest rate on your card going forward, or cancel your account.

 - Reduced credit utilization: Cash advances will add to the balances that show up on your credit report.
 The higher your balances are compared to your total available credit limit, the worse your credit history is seen by credit scoring models.
 If you already have high balances on your credit cards compared to your credit limits, then cash advances can have a big negative impact on your credit scores.

 Will my credit card work in an ATM?

 Check the cardholder agreement that came with your card.
 If you see a Cash Advance APR and Cash Advances Fee, then you can probably get a cash advance with that card.
 It might look something like this:

 Check your statement.
 If you see a cash advance credit line or cash advance credit limit, that’s the maximum amount of cash you can take out.
 It’s important to know what this is so you don’t try to withdraw too much.
 The credit limit for cash advances is usually smaller than your credit limit for regular purchases.

 If you don’t have your credit card terms or a statement handy, you can call the phone number on the back of your card to ask if your account allows cash advances and the limit of your cash advance line of credit.

 How do I get money from an ATM with a credit card?